 Antonio Mendéz is an artist and art educator who has worked in the museum field for over 6 years.
 With studies at the School of Fine Arts in Puerto Rico and the Pratt Institute in Brooklyn NY, he has taught art, languages, science and math to a variety of age groups from elementary to high school students.
 Gaining experience teaching in formal and informal settings, Antonio is conscious and intentional on the benefits of both environments.
 He has also worked with youth at risk and with special needs for over 7 years.
 A native from Puerto Rico, he is passionate to share his experiences and art knowledge.
 A big part of his museum work is alongside the Boston Public Schools and many community organizations on issues of early childhood education, family services and immigrant families.
-At the MFA he is the Community Arts Liaison with United South End Settlements (USES), a Gallery Learning Educator with Family Programs, the Mission Hill Partnership Lead, and an instructor in the Artful Adventures program.
+At the MFA he is the Community Arts Liaison with Sociedad Latina and the Mission Hill Partnership Lead.

 Ivy Davis is an Atlanta native art educator who received her Masters in Art Education at Tufts University, and her Bachelors in Marketing and Management with a minor in Art at the University of West Georgia.
 After graduating from the University of West Georgia Ivy completed an intensive international Fashion Design program at the JA College of Design in Ghana, where she focused on African textiles and Batik techniques.
 Ivy works across many mediums and has mentored and taught in the United States and abroad in Ghana and India.
 She is an active advocate for the arts in the community, teaching various workshops and studio art classes to youth and adults of all ages.
 She enjoys collaborative works as it enables her creativity to fuse the melting pot while contributing to the bigger picture.
-At the MFA Ivy is the Community Arts Liaison with the Boys and Girls Club of Dorchester.
+At the MFA Ivy is the Community Arts Liaison with the Boys & Girls Clubs of Dorchester.

 Molly Lamb holds an MFA in Photography from the Massachusetts College of Art and Design and a BA in American Studies from the University of Massachusetts, Boston.
 Her work has been exhibited nationally, most recently at the Griffin Museum of Photography, the Danforth Art Museum, the Center for Photography at Woodstock, the Houston Center for Photography, and the Annenberg Space for Photography.
 She currently teaches photography at the Massachusetts College of Art and Design and at Simmons College.
-At the Museum of Fine Arts, she works as an Artful Adventures instructor and as the Community Arts Liaison with the Charlestown Boys and Girls Club.
+At the Museum of Fine Arts she works as an Artful Adventures instructor and as the Community Arts Liaison with the Charlestown Boys & Girls Club.

 Rachel Hu Rachel Hu is an educator, community worker, and artist living in Boston.
 She grew up in California and received her Bachelor's of Art in Architecture from the University of California Berkeley.
 She has diverse range of work experience in art, design, and community outreach, including working on architectural design projects, making art, working with children and youth, and teaching adult refugees and immigrants.
 Currently, Rachel teaches English as a Second Language and Job Readiness Skills at MUA, a non-profit organization located in Dorchester, MA.
 She creates art primarily through painting and ceramics.
 And finally, she really enjoys spending time with children.
 At the MFA, she is the Community Arts Liaison with the Boston Chinatown Neighborhood Center (BCNC).